frontenddogma/web-development-glossary/manuscript/i.md

 IETF
 : → Internet Engineering Task Force

+Iframe
+: A frame placed inside the body of an HTML document, usually via respective `iframe` element.

 IIFE
 : → Immediately Invoked Function Expression

 IIS
 : → Internet Information Services

-Iframe
-: A frame placed inside the body of an HTML document, usually referring to respective `iframe` element.

 Image
 : An artifact that depicts visual perception, such as a photograph or other two-dimensional picture, particularly one that resembles a subject (usually a physical object).
-In the context of signal processing, an image is a distributed amplitude of color(s).
-In web development, an image often refers to an image file.&nbsp;[†](#w-image)
+In the context of signal processing, an image is a distributed amplitude of color.
+In web development, an image often refers to an image file or element.&nbsp;[†](#w-image)

 Image map
 : A list of coordinates relating to a specific image, created in order to hyperlink areas of the image to different destinations (as opposed to a normal image link, in which the entire area of the image links to a single destination).
 Image maps can be created in different ways, from server-side image maps relying on the `ismap` attribute to client-side image maps using the `map` and `area` elements, or a combination of list markup and CSS styling.&nbsp;[†](#w-image-map)

 Image replacement
 : An early web design technique that uses Cascading Style Sheets to replace text on a web page with an image containing that text.
-It is intended to keep the page accessible to users of screen readers, text-only web browsers, or other browsers where support for images or style sheets is either disabled or non-existent, while allowing the image to differ between styles.&nbsp;[†](#w-image-replacement) ℹ︎&nbsp;[meiert.com/de/publications/articles/20050513](https://translate.google.com/translate?sl=de&tl=en&u=https%3A%2F%2Fmeiert.com%2Fde%2Fpublications%2Farticles%2F20050513%2F)
+Image replacement is intended to keep the page accessible to users of screen readers, text-only web browsers, or other browsers where support for images or style sheets is either disabled or non-existent, while allowing the image to differ between styles.&nbsp;[†](#w-image-replacement) ℹ︎&nbsp;[is.gd/LVXQZj](https://translate.google.com/translate?sl=de&tl=en&u=https%3A%2F%2Fmeiert.com%2Fde%2Fpublications%2Farticles%2F20050513%2F)

 IMAP
 : → Internet Message Access Protocol